Wind turbine: Small wind turbines

 Small wind turbines may be used for a variety of applications including on- or off-grid residences, telecom towers, offshore platforms, rural schools and clinics, remote monitoring and other purposes that require energy where there is no electric grid, or where the grid is unstable.
 Small wind turbines may be as small as a fifty-watt generator for boat or caravan use.
-Hybrid solar and wind powered units are increasingly being used for traffic signage, particularly in rural locations, as they avoid the need to lay long cables from the nearest mains connection point.
+Hybrid solar- and wind-powered units are increasingly being used for traffic signage, particularly in rural locations, since they avoid the need to lay long cables from the nearest mains connection point.
 The U.S. Department of Energy's National Renewable Energy Laboratory (NREL) defines small wind turbines as those smaller than or equal to 100 kilowatts.
-Small units often have direct drive generators, direct current output, aeroelastic blades, lifetime bearings and use a vane to point into the wind.
+Small units often have direct-drive generators, direct current output, aeroelastic blades, and lifetime bearings and use a vane to point into the wind.

-Larger, more costly turbines generally have geared power trains, alternating current output, and flaps, and are actively pointed into the wind.
-Direct drive generators and aeroelastic blades for large wind turbines are being researched.

 Wind turbine spacing

 On most horizontal wind turbine farms, a spacing of about 6–10 times the rotor diameter is often upheld.
-However, for large wind farms distances of about 15 rotor diameters should be more economical, taking into account typical wind turbine and land costs.
+However, for large wind farms, distances of about 15 rotor diameters should be more economical, taking into account typical wind turbine and land costs.
 This conclusion has been reached by research conducted by Charles Meneveau of Johns Hopkins University and Johan Meyers of Leuven University in Belgium, based on computer simulations that take into account the detailed interactions among wind turbines (wakes) as well as with the entire turbulent atmospheric boundary layer.

-Recent research by John Dabiri of Caltech suggests that vertical wind turbines may be placed much more closely together so long as an alternating pattern of rotation is created allowing blades of neighbouring turbines to move in the same direction as they approach one another.
+Research by John Dabiri of Caltech suggests that vertical wind turbines may be placed much more closely together so long as an alternating pattern of rotation is created allowing blades of neighbouring turbines to move in the same direction as they approach one another.

 Operability

 Maintenance

 Wind turbines need regular maintenance to stay reliable and available.
 In the best case turbines are available to generate energy 98% of the time.
-Ice accretion on turbine blades has also been found to greatly reduce the efficiency of wind turbines, which is a common challenge in cold climates where in-cloud icing and freezing rain events occur.
-De-icing is mainly performed by internal heating, or in some cases by helicopters spraying clean warm water on the blades.
+Ice accretion on turbine blades has been found to greatly reduce the efficiency of wind turbines, which is a common challenge in cold climates where in-cloud icing and freezing rain events occur.
+Deicing is mainly performed by internal heating or in some cases, by helicopters spraying clean warm water on the blades.

 Modern turbines usually have a small onboard crane for hoisting maintenance tools and minor components.
-However, large, heavy components like generator, gearbox, blades, and so on are rarely replaced, and a heavy lift external crane is needed in those cases.
+However, large, heavy components like generators, gearboxes, blades, and so on are rarely replaced, and a heavy lift external crane is needed in those cases.
 If the turbine has a difficult access road, a containerized crane can be lifted up by the internal crane to provide heavier lifting.